-Fall 2025 rings in a new technique for Mikey from The Crochet Crowd.
+Fall 2025 brings a new technique from The Crochet Crowd for Mikey.
 It's the Warped Tunisian Online Workshop.

 Entrelac Tunisian is a fun concept, and we have done examples of it in the past, but the warped version makes it even more addictive and fun to complete.
 In the past, the boxes have always been the same size on both the x and y axes.
 This concept turns that on its head and can really be stunning in the final presentation.